Is It Safe to Travel to Anguilla in 2026?

 Traveler Impact

-Solo travelers may encounter minor risks related to petty crime in tourist areas; staying vigilant in crowded places is advisable.
+Solo travelers may encounter minor risks related to petty crime in tourist areas; maintaining situational awareness is advisable.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Anguilla.